sanketgupta07/DesignPattern/README.md

 	1. Observer Design Pattern

 		It define one-to-many dependency between objects so that when one object change its state, all other dependent object will be notified and updated automatically.

+	2. Chain of responsibility

+		Objects linked to processing chain will get an opportunity to perform their task or pass the request to chain.

 References: